jyp/boon/README.md

 1. boon-moves.el and boon-search.el provide a set of move and search commands.
 These work the same way as standard Emacs commands --- they are merely more powerful (or just have different emphasis).
-Frontends typically bind these commands (in addition to standard ones) in the boon keymaps.
+Layout-frontends typically bind these commands (in addition to standard ones) in the boon keymaps.
 2. boon-arguments.el provides a set of selectors to define regions.
 (These selectors are the equivalent of vim 'text